yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ### Initializing the model

 Since JAX it’s a fully functional framework, you have to initialize all your parameters *outside* the model.
 This gives you a nice, low-level feel for how the model works.
-It’s not a magical black box onr an object, you’re working with something very "real and concrete": a set of weights + a function that processes them.
+It’s not a magical black box nor an object, you’re working with something very "real and concrete": a set of weights + a function that processes them.
 The model itself is composed of: a set of parameteres (that we will store in a dictionary) + a function acting on those parameters.

 In JAX, you always need a random key to initialize layers.
-This is great for ML practitioners, and you know what I'm referring to if you ever had to use [torch random seeding](https://neel04.github.io/my-website/blog/pytorch_rant/#seeding) and ended up with reproducibility errors.
+This is great for ML practitioners, and you know what I'm referring to if you ever had to use [torch random seeding](https://neel04.github.io/my-website/blog/pytorch_rant/#seeding) and ended up with reproducibility problems.
 The main reason for JAX explicitly tracking the random keys without using a state is that this would compromise the execution of parallel code, that is one of the main perks of JAX.
 You can read more about randomness in JAX [here](https://jax.readthedocs.io/en/latest/jax.random.html)

 Let's initiliaze the weights for our small ViT.
 What parameters are we going to need?
 We need: